 Groot (and the rest of the Guardians) appeared in the episode "Michael Korvac."
 Groot was voiced by Troy Baker.

 Groot (and all the Guardians) appeared in the episode "Guardians of the Galaxy".
 Groot was voiced by the late Michael Clarke Duncan.

 Groot is set to appear in the 2014 film Guardians of the Galaxy directed by James Gunn.
-He will be played by Vin Diesel who will provide motion capture and voice.
+He will be voiced and motion-captured by Vin Diesel.